syncfusion-content/flutter-docs/Flutter/datagrid/swiping.md

 # Swiping in Flutter DataGrid

-The `SfDataGrid` provides support to enable swiping option to the data rows by setting the `SfDataGrid.allowSwiping` property to `true`.
-Swipe views will be displayed when swiping a data row from the `left to right` or `right to left` direction.
-The control provides customizable swipe widgets for swiping on the left and right sides by using the swipe action builders.
+The Flutter DataTable provides support to swipe a row by setting the `SfDataGrid.allowSwiping` property to true.
+Swipe actions will be displayed when swiping a row from `left to right` or `right to left` direction.
 The swipe dragging gesture can be restricted to a certain point on the row by setting the `SfDataGrid.maxSwipeOffset` property.

 ## Swipe action builders

-The data grid enables loading the desired widget behind the swiped row by using the `SfDataGrid.startSwipeActionsBuilder` and `SfDataGrid.endSwipeActionsBuilder` when swiping a data row towards the `left to right` and `right to left` direction.
+The Flutter DataTable enables you to load the desired widget behind the swiped row by using `SfDataGrid.startSwipeActionsBuilder` and `SfDataGrid.endSwipeActionsBuilder` properties.
 The swipe widget's width that loads from the actions builder is arranged based on the `SfDataGrid.maxSwipeOffset` property and it takes height based on the current swiping row height.

 {% tabs %}
 {% highlight Dart %}